 Buswell Library is the hub of the participant's research efforts.
 The participant is expected to be familiar with specific research tools, bibliographical services, basic and abstract indexes, computer-based search systems, journals, and dissertations.
 The reference librarians welcome requests for assistance or training.
 Buswell Library user services include individual and group library instruction, Interlibrary Loan, Reserves, and a research-oriented website that provides access on and off campus to many catalogs, digital journal collections, and academic databases.
-Buswell also provides in-house access to several Bible software programs, including the most recent version of Accordance, and older versions of both Logos Bible Software and Bible Windows (now called "Bibloi").

 A conscious attempt has been made to develop an unusually fine reference library for advanced biblical studies, consisting of all essential lexicons, encyclopedias, dictionaries, bibliographies, periodical indexes, and related volumes.
 Buswell Library is open every day but Sunday, and offer various services designed to assist participants and faculty in study and research.